fogoplayer/space-bridge/docs/tests.md

 * The returned module object matches the signature passed in
 * Members can be accessed
 * Methods can be accessed
-* Throws `SpaceBridgeClientOnlyError` when called in node
+* Throws `SpaceBridgeEnvironmentError` when called in node
 * Throws collision error if method is already defined elsewhere

 ### lazy